Psychology of art: Aesthetic Experience

 Art is considered to be a subjective field, in which one composes and views artwork in unique ways that reflect one's experience, knowledge, preference, and emotions.
 The aesthetic experience encompasses the relationship between the viewer and the art object.
 In terms of the artist, there is an emotional attachment that drives the focus of the art.
 An artist must be completely in-tune with the art object in order to enrich its creation.
 As the piece of art progresses during the creative process, so does the artist.
 Both grow and change to acquire new meaning.
 If the artist is too emotionally attached or lacking emotional compatibility with a work of art, then this will negatively impact the finished product.
 According to Bosanquet (1892), the "aesthetic attitude" is important in viewing art because it allows one to consider an object with ready interest to see what it suggests.
 However, art does not evoke an aesthetic experience unless the viewer is willing and open to it.
 No matter how compelling the object is, it is up to the beholder to allow the existence of such an experience.

 In the eyes of Gestalt psychologist Rudolf Arnheim, the aesthetic experience of art stresses the relationship between the whole object and its individual parts.
 He is widely known for focusing on the experiences and interpretations of artwork, and how they provide insight into peoples' lives.
 He was less concerned with the cultural and social contexts of the experience of creating and viewing artwork.
 In his eyes, an object as a whole is considered with less scrutiny and criticism than the consideration of the specific aspects of its entity.
 Artwork reflects one's "lived experience" of his/her life.
 Arnheim believed that all psychological processes have cognitive, emotional, and motivational qualities, which are reflected in the compositions of every artist.

+Researchers are finding new ways to study how people experience art on a scientific level.
+At the University of Pennsylvania, Anjan Chatterjee and his team developed a system to describe both what art looks like and how it affects those who view it.
+Their framework includes 17 traits related to an artwork’s appearance, such as how colorful or balanced it is, and 11 traits that describe emotional and mental reactions like calmness, pleasure, or anger.
+These reactions can be grouped into four broader types: positive feelings, negative feelings, a sense of being absorbed in the work, and experiences that feel transformative.
+Building on similar ideas, Matthew Pelowski and his research team examined museum visitors’ responses and identified five common patterns of engagement, from disinterest to profound transformation.
+They found that mild transformative experiences, in which viewers feel they gained insight or meaning, tend to create positive emotions, while stronger transformative experiences can be challenging but may ultimately lead to deep personal reflection and growth.
+This work highlights how psychological research can systematically study and categorize the mental and emotional processes involved in experiencing art, bridging neuroscience, cognition, and aesthetics.